Welcome to the Website www.pelagia.org of the Birth of the Theotokos Monastery.

 PLEASE NOTE: On receipt of the order the Customer is obliged to check that the package is intact.
 Boxes that are damaged, torn or open ought not to be accepted under any circumstances.

 If a book selected by the Customer is not available when the order is being processed, the Monastery accepts responsibility for informing the Customer promptly as to when the book will be available.
 If the Customer no longer wishes to purchase the book, he or she may request that it be replaced by another book of his or her chose of the same value, or that he or she be credited for the amount paid.
 The Customer should inform the Monastery of his or her preference by telephoning +30 22610 35135, option 2, or by emailing email@example.com.

 In Greece shipping costs are free for orders of a total cost exceeding 50.00 € for Retail customers and 100.00 € for Wholesale customers using the ACS courier service, which collaborates with the Monastery.

-Outside Greece shipping is by ELTA (the Greek Postal Service), by ACS Courier (ONLY for shipment to Europe and Cyprus) or UPS.
+Outside Greece shipping is by ELTA (the Greek Postal Service), by DHL, by ACS Courier (ONLY for shipment to Europe and Cyprus) or UPS.

 In the case of orders weighing more than 50 kg, by Freight Company, by agreement with the Monastery.